CubeRover: Development

 In May 2017 Astrobotic Technology, in partnership with Carnegie Mellon University, were selected by NASA's Small Business Innovation Research (SBIR) to receive a $125,000 award to develop a small lunar rover architecture capable of performing small-scale science and exploration on the Moon and other planetary surfaces.
 During Phase I, the team built a 2-kg rover and performed engineering studies to determine the architecture of a novel chassis, power, computing systems, software and navigation techniques.

 In March 2018, the team was awarded funds to move on to Phase II, and under this agreement, Astrobotic and CMU were to produce a flight-ready rover with a mass of approximately 2 kg.

 In future missions, CubeRovers may be designed to take advantage of lander-based systems to shelter for the cold lunar night, that lasts for 14 Earth days.
 Similarly, future larger CubeRovers may be able to incorporate thermal insulation and systems qualified for ultra-low temperatures.

-CMU students developed the first flightworthy cuberover, Iris.
-Iris will fly to the Moon on Astrobotic's Peregrine lander in 2022.
+Missions

+On August 20, 2025 Astrobotic indicated LunaGrid-Lite, a planned lunar power demonstration mission, would be conducted using a CubeRover.
+They intend to be ready for flight in 2026.